bburdette/tauri-zknotes/README.md

 We're assuming you have the nix package manager installed.
 If on nixos, you'll probably need nix-ld enabled.

+**note** I'm currently doing the build on debian, so don't look to this for a nix android build example.
+I did at one time have this producing an android apk with a nix build, but I broke it.

 On the first build you'll need to init to make the tauri generated code.
 Something like this:

 ```